PostHog/posthog.com/contents/blog/posthog-first-five.md

 ## 5. Michael Matloka

 Michael found PostHog via a "Who's hiring?" thread on Hacker News when he was an 18-year-old still at school.
 Because we our product is built for developers, it's a great place for us to hire.
-Our open source approach and transparent processes help us stand out.
+Our open source approach, and transparent processes, help us stand out.

 Michael's was the first role where James and Tim interviewed multiple candidates for the role.
-Despite being just two weeks from finishing college, Michael stood out for many reasons:
+Despite being just two weeks from finishing high school, Michael stood out for many reasons:

 1. He already had a successful side project with 10,000 users.
 It proved he could ship products from front to back and do full stack.